Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 While minimalism can be effective, it is not a universal solution.

-Luxury visual identity must be aligned with brand positioning.
+Luxury visual identity must be aligned with brand positioning, similar to positioning strategy.

 A brand positioned around heritage may use rich textures, detailed typography, and classical layouts.
 A brand focused on modern luxury may adopt bold visuals, dynamic compositions, and contemporary design elements.